CourseChat/BerkeleyELP2024/content/index.md

 > then choose " AutoTranslate",  and chose from 160 languages.

 ## Beahrs ELP materials on-line over the past 21 years
+- click on the year to see all YouTube videos for that year

 ![[Table of Years]]